AlistairBoettiger/Protocols/BioRAD_miniPAGE.md

 * Flush extra urea from wells prior to loading.
 * Load sample, run gel for 50 minutes at 120 V.
 *  Gently extract gel from casing.
 Incubate in 1x Gel-Green in 1x TBE for 10-30 minutes.
-*  Image Gel on Typhoon Imager
+*  Image Gel on Typhoon Imager.